 We highly recommend that you connect the machine to your network using a wired connection if possible.
 It is more reliable and allows for easier remote troubleshooting if needed.

 When using either a wired or wireless connection, the network must have a DHCP server to assign an IP address to the machine.

-All locations will have a slightly different network topology, so the following instructions may not be appropriate for your installation.
+All locations have a slightly different network topology, so the following instructions may not be appropriate for your installation.
 Please consult your network administrator if you are unsure.
 As always, feel free to email firstname.lastname@example.org.

-The AON-M2 can only connect to 2.4GHz WiFi networks that use WPA or WPA2 security and require a password.
-5GHz networks are not supported.
+The AON-M2 can only connect to 2.4 GHz WiFi networks that use WPA or WPA2 security and require a password.
+5 GHz WiFi networks are not supported.

-On the machine touchscreen, navigate to the Settings page and then go to the Network tab.
+To connect using a wireless connection, on the machine touchscreen, navigate to the Settings page and then go to the Network tab.
 Tap on the input box for WiFi SSID, type in the name of your wireless network, then tap the enter key to submit.
 Next, tap on the WiFi Password input box, type in your password, then tap the enter key to submit.
 Once you have entered your SSID and your password, tap the Save button at the bottom of the screen.

-mDNS and Bonjour service discovery sometimes will not work well on computers running Windows.
+mDNS and Bonjour service discovery sometimes do not work well on computers running Windows.
 This appears to be an unresolved bug in Windows.
 If you encounter this issue, please fallback to using the device IP address.